RianMontagh/RianMontagh.github.io/_posts/2026-08-12-Learning-about-MOR-File-and-Creating-REMs.md

 | LaterallyAveragedBedload | -- | false | logical | false | smoothed bedload transport rates |
 | MaximumWaterdepth | -- | true | logical | false | use locally maximum water depth to compute characteristic velocity for sediment transport at cell centre |
 | MaximumWaterdepthFraction | -- | 1 | real number 0-1 | 1 | fraction of the flow depth at links used in finding the maximum water depth.
 Only used if MaximumWaterdepth=true.

+Only real difference in the Numerics section is the MaximumWaterdepth.
+There is very limited description of this variable, but it seems like turning this on causes the velocity used for sediment transport to be calculated where the water depth (which is at the nodes) is the highest.
+Is this a stability parameter?

 > The Output settings section also had several differences originally, but in the runs I am analyzing they are the same in order to make the output compatible with the merge.slurm script.
 This script merges the map partitions into one NetCDF file on Hyak.
 To my understanding, these settings only affect what is being saved, so they shouldn't change how the model is working.